 Food & Drink

 Have you ever wondered what a soldier might eat on campaign, or who prepared their food?
 Soldiers were allotted a pound of meat, and a pound of flour a day.
 Most of the time they did their own cooking by roasting the meat over fire, on sticks.
 They would make bread such as ash cakes or ash bread by cooking the flour directly in the coals.
 If they were lucky enough to have a pot, they possibly would have made dumplings.

 If you are interested in colonial cooking, and would like to volunteer just contact our Volunteer Coordinator for more details.

 Toys & Games

 Children during the colonial period had many chores during the day such as carrying firewood, harvesting crops, sewing, gathering eggs, and making candles.
-Although children had their fair share of work most kids found the time to play, as children often do.
+Although children had their fair share of work, most kids found the time to play, as children often do.
 These games often taught life skills that the children would use later in life such as hand and eye coordination, math, how to follow directions, and how to use one’s own imagination.
-These games included marbles made of clay, ring the hob or quoits, jump rope, jacks, and graces only to name a few.
+These games included marbles made of clay, quoits, jump rope, jacks, and graces to name a few.
 Moores Creek National Battlefield often displays and demonstrates many colonial toys and games during our living history programs.

 MusicIn 1776, to listen to music, you would have to make your own.
 You or someone you knew would have to be able to play an instrument or be able to sing.
 Civilians and soldiers alike were at the mercy of their own musical ability or the talents of others to provide music.
 If you wanted the latest music, instead of downloading music to your mp3 or buying a cd, you would have to buy sheet music and play the songs yourself.
 Moores Creek National Battlefield is always looking for colonial musicains our programs.